cds 1.4.0

 template<typename Q , typename Less >

-bool erase_with (Q const &val, Less pred)
+bool erase_with (Q const &key, Less pred)

 Deletes the item from the list using pred predicate for searching.
 More...